bhk/scam/reference.md

 For documentation, refer to the corresponding `.scm` files in the SCAM project.
 (Look for `&public` functions.)

-## Compilation

-When SCAM encounters a `require` directive, the specified `MODULE` refers to a source file, minus its `.scm` extension, or to a standard module.
-First, it is interpreted as a path to a source file.
-If it does not begin with `/`, it is treated as relative to the directory containing the file being compiled, or in interactive mode, the current directory.
-If that lookup fails, directories listed in the `SCAM_LIBPATH` environment variable (colon-delimited) are tried, in order, as base directories to perform the lookup.
-Finally, if no source file is found and if the name matches a standard builtin module (supplied by the compiler), then the builtin module will be used.
-If `MODULE` begins with `'` this will prevent source file matches and select a builtin module explicitly.

-### Building and Testing

-When `MODULE` identifies a source file, that source file will be compiled to determine its exports before compilation can continue.
-In turn, modules required by `MODULE` will also have to be compiled in order to build `MODULE`, and so on.

-When a module source file is accompanied by a qualification test -- a module named `MODULE-q.scm` -- then the test will be compiled and run before the tested module is used in other requiring modules.

-SCAM will re-build object files (compilation results) and re-run tests only when necessary.
-Subsequent invocations of `scam -o EXE SRC` or `scam -x SRC` will re-build only the source files that have changed, plus any source files that depend on them.

-SCAM stores compilation results in an "output directory" which is determined by how SCAM is invoked:

-  - `scam -o EXE SRC` will set the output directory to `(dir EXE)`.
-  - The option `--out-dir=DIR` will override the output directory.
-  - Otherwise, the output directory defaults to `".scam/"`.

 ## Command Line Syntax